Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Asymptotic Distributions of Multilevel Channel Polarization

-The idea of \lemref{lem:quasi-conservation} comes from the conservation property $[I(W^{-}) + I(W^{+})]/2 = I(W)$; and note that in general, these quantities are not conserved on the polar transform.
-In fact, \lemref{lem:quasi-conservation} looks like sub or super-martingales with inequalities
+The idea of \lemref{lem:quasi-conservation} comes from the conservation property $[I(W^{-}) + I(W^{+})]/2 = I(W)$.
+Note that in general, these quantities are not conserved by the polar transform.
+In fact, \lemref{lem:quasi-conservation} can be thought of as being equivalent to the following sub- and super-martingale-like properties with respect to the polarization process: